 Read Full Transcript:

-Thats the wrap for this week.
-For clear comparisons on personal and business loans, plus a free, no‑obligation eligibility check, head to internet-loans.com.au.
-Im Paige Estritori—thanks for listening and talk to you next week.
+Thats it for this week.
+For tailored comparisons and a free eligibility check on personal and business loans, head to internet-loans.com.au.
+Im Paige Estritori—thanks for listening, and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.